detranam/LinuxMusicDownloader/README.md

 - [ ] Some sort of tracking system to know what has already been downloaded or not
 - [ ] Potentially a precision size checker to find what songs are identical and remove duplicates
 - [ ] Multithreading (if useful)

+# How To Use

+Currently there's a few options on how to use this.